Maciex777/restricted-content-based-on-purchase/readme.txt

 = Why the fading excerpt effect looks bad when there is a different background color and how to fix it? =

 This is because the fading effect is adapted to the white background color.
-This can be easily fixed by adding a css rule: .fading-excerpt.woorescon_hidden_excerpt::before{ background: [YOUR-BACKGROUND-COLOR] !important; } (replace the [YOUR-BACKGROUND-COLOR] with your background color).
+This can be easily fixed by adding a css rule: .fading-excerpt.resconbop_hidden_excerpt::before{ background: [YOUR-BACKGROUND-COLOR] !important; } (replace the [YOUR-BACKGROUND-COLOR] with your background color).

 == Changelog ==